iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

   > are needed to reproduce them.

 - `.dvc/state` - this file is used for optimization.
-It is a SQLite db, that contains checksums for files in a project with respective timestamps and inodes to avoid unnecessary checksum computations.
-It also contains a list of links (from <abbr>cache</abbr> to <abbr>workspace</abbr>) created by DVC and is used to cleanup your workspace when calling `dvc checkout`.
+It is a SQLite db, that contains checksums for files tracked in a DVC project, with respective timestamps and inodes to avoid unnecessary checksum computations.
+It also contains a list of links (from cache to <abbr>workspace</abbr>) created by DVC and is used to cleanup your workspace when calling `dvc checkout`.

 - `.dvc/state-journal` - temporary file for SQLite operations